marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 ![MigrateScenario](/assets/images/migration-scenariosspark.png)

-But what about the Synapse Data Warehouse — specifically the Dedicated SQL Pool that relies on its proprietary storage?
+But what about the Synapse Data Warehouse — **specifically the Dedicated SQL Pool** that relies on its proprietary storage?
 It’s also important to note that Fabric Data Warehouse still has some limitations.
 However, the product is evolving rapidly, with new features being added regularly.
 You can follow the latest updates and planned improvements on the official Microsoft Fabric [roadmap](https://learn.microsoft.com/en-us/fabric/release-plan/data-warehouse){:target="_blank"} and review the current list of [limitations](https://learn.microsoft.com/en-us/fabric/data-warehouse/limitations){:target="_blank"}

 ##### Step-by-step guide to using the assistant

-The Fabric Migration Assistant is a migration experience to copy SQL pools in Azure Synapse Analytics seamlessly into Microsoft Fabric Data Warehouse.
+**The Fabric Migration Assistant is a migration experience** to copy SQL pools in Azure Synapse Analytics seamlessly into Microsoft Fabric Data Warehouse.
 It allows copies metadata and data from the source database, automatically converting the source schema to Fabric Data Warehouse.
-AI-powered assistance provides quick solutions for migration incompatibility or errors.
+**AI-powered assistance** provides quick solutions for migration incompatibility or errors.

 Microsoft provides a comprehensive list of [prerequisites](https://learn.microsoft.com/en-us/fabric/data-warehouse/migrate-with-migration-assistant#prerequisites){:target="_blank"} on its official documentation site.
-However, in this guide, I’ll focus on the more complex aspects that may require special attention when using the assistant.
+However, in this guide, I’ll focus on **the more complex aspects** that may require special attention when using the assistant.

 ##### Extract DACPAC (data-tier application package) file from Synapse Analytics Dedicated SQL Pool

 The first step is to extract the metadata from your Synapse Analytics Dedicated SQL Pool.
 This includes the schema definitions for tables, views, stored procedures, functions, and other database objects.
 For my migration tests, I used a Synapse database model provided as part of a Microsoft [hands-on lab](https://github.com/solliancenet/MCW-Azure-Synapse-Analytics/blob/master/Hands-on%20lab/HOL%20step-by%20step%20-%20Azure%20Synapse%20Analytics%20end-to-end%20solution.md){:target="_blank"}.
-This database includes several tables, which I’ve listed below using SQL Server Management Studio
+This database includes several tables, which I’ve listed below using SQL Server Management Studio.I've also added some SQL Views or stored procedures that customers like to use for data transformations in their datawarehouses

 ![Tables_list](/assets/images/Listoftables.jpg)

-The first challenge I encountered was that, unlike an on-premises MS SQL database, I couldn’t generate the DACPAC of The SQL dedicated Pool Database directly from the SSMS interface.
-Instead, I had to use the command line SqlPackage CLI to perform the extraction.
+The first challenge I encountered was that, unlike an on-premises MS SQL database, I couldn’t generate the DACPAC of The SQL dedicated Pool Database directly from the [SSMS](https://learn.microsoft.com/en-us/ssms/download-sql-server-management-studio-ssms){:target="_blank"} (Sql Server Management Studio) interface.
+Instead, I had to use the command line [SqlPackage](https://learn.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-download?view=sql-server-ver16){:target="_blank"} CLI to perform the extraction.

 1. Download and install SqlPackage